jaxstuhr/MATCH-model/README.md

  ┣ 📂optional
- ┃ ┣ 📜emissions_optimization.py: co-optimizes the consequential emissions impact of the portfolio ┃ ┣ 📜wholesale_pricing.py: adds nodal pricing dynamics to the model ┃ ┣ 📜resource_adequacy.py: defines RA requirements and positions according to the current rules in CA ┗ ┗ 📜storage.py: defines how to build and dispatch energy storage ┣ 📂reporting
+ ┃ ┣ 📜emissions_optimization.py: co-optimizes the consequential emissions impact of the portfolio ┃ ┣ 📜wholesale_pricing.py: adds nodal pricing dynamics to the model ┃ ┣ 📜resource_adequacy.py: defines RA requirements and positions according to the old (pre-2025) rules in CA ┃ ┣ 📜resource_adequacy_SOD.py: defines RA requirements and positions according to the current slice-of-day rules in CA ┗ ┗ 📜storage.py: defines how to build and dispatch energy storage ┣ 📂reporting
  ┃ ┣ 📜generate_report.py: runs the summary reports as part of the model post-solve